1. Tax Agency and Social Security

 Deliveries of goods and supplies of services carried out in the territory of application of the tax (i.e., the Peninsula and Balearic Islands) by business people and professionals in the development of their economic activities are subject to the tax.

 As a general rule, the taxable person of these operations is the entrepreneur or professional.
 However, individuals, legal persons (companies) and entities with no legal personality (non-profit organisations, for example) are also considered taxable persons when they perform operations subject to the tax.

 4.2.
 Exempt activities

-However, there are operations that are exempt from the tax.
-This is the case of the following activities:
+Some operations are exempt from the tax.
+That is the case of the following activities:

 4.3.
 Types of VAT schemes

 There are a general scheme and several special schemes, but we will focus on the most common: simplified, surcharge of equivalence and agriculture, livestock and fisheries.

 – Tax form to be submitted: form 303

 – To whom it applies: VAT taxable persons when none of the special schemes applies to them or who have waived said plans.

 – How is it calculated: by the difference between the VAT charged to the clients and the deductible VAT paid, that is, VAT from income minus VAT from expenses.